Programming-Education-Research/card-sorting-in-the-classroom/README.md

 pip install -e .
 ```

+Parts of this project require docker to be installed on your machine.

 The other component of this project is a series of Python and RMarkdown scripts
 in the `./scripts` directory.
 The Python scripts in this directory depend on the
 main Python project having been installed.